👉 TAP TO SAVE 50% WITH CODE SPRING

 Isaiah Bond, Cleveland Browns- 6% rostered

-Tillman will miss at least three more games on the injured reserve, which means we can continue to count on Bond to be on the field.
+Tillman will miss at least three more games since he is on injured reserve, which means we can continue to count on Bond to be on the field.
 That gives him weekly appeal in fantasy, especially if he and Gabriel can connect down the field.

 Tory Horton, Seattle Seahawks- 6% rostered

-That said, Horton has shown that he has Sam Darnold’s trust as the team’s deep threat (13.9 average depth of target) and in the red zone (team-leading three end zone targets).
-Horton has had four targets, 30 receiving yards, and a touchdown in three of four games this season.
-That has helped him score at least 11.0 fantasy points three times despite being in a lower volume passing attack.
+That said, Horton has shown that he has Darnold’s trust as the team’s deep threat option (13.9 average depth of target) and in the red zone (team-leading three end zone targets).
+Horton has had four targets, 30 receiving yards, and a touchdown in three of the last four games.
+That has helped him score at least 11 PPR fantasy points three times despite being in a lower-volume passing attack.

 Tight End Fantasy Football Waiver Wire